About Great Western

 The soils in the Great Western vineyard range from hard setting silt over clay to friable clay loams.
 In general the soils and vineyards are low yielding and retain moisture very well, essential in a region with limited rainfall.
 The altitude of the Grampians region results in lower than average temperatures than that of the Central Victorian wine regions to the east.

-The climate of the region is of a Mediterranean type, the proximity to the Southern Ocean (between 100-200kms) providing a cooling influence during summer.
-Recognised as a cooler climate grape growing region, the growing season in summer is characterised by warm to hot days, but with nights that are cool to cold.
+The climate of the region is of a continental sensibility, the proximity to the Southern Ocean (100-200km) provides a cooling influence during summer.
+Recognised as a cooler climate grape-growing region, the growing season in summer is characterised by warm to hot days, but with nights that are cool to cold.
 Autumn is mild and reliably produces the most pleasant weather, perfect for ripening grapes in benign conditions.
 The region is especially well suited to later ripening red varieties, particularly Shiraz.

 Watch this short video of the Grampians Winemakers talk about Shiraz from the region.